Born, raised and based in Christchurch, Lili-Fox Mason is carving out an increasingly impressive record on the international stage.

 Close friends with fellow Christchurch-based Para swimmer Gabriella Smith, who like Lili-Fox competed at the Paris 2024 Paralympic Games, she says it has been great to see the pair progress together on the international stage.

-Citing her “upper body strength” and “perseverance” as two of her main attributes at the Paris 2024 Paralympic Games she competed in the heats of both the Women’s Butterfly S10 and the Women’s 400m Freestyle S10.
+Citing her “upper body strength” and “perseverance” as two of her main attributes at the Paris 2024 Paralympic Games she finished 11th in the Women’s 400m Freestyle S10 and 13th in the Women’s Butterfly S10.

 “I enjoy the competitiveness of swimming,” she adds.
 “I never finish a training session thinking it wasn’t worth it.
 I enjoy that the hard work I put into training pays off in races.”